SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 3. **Isolate and report the problem** &mdash; ideally create a reduced test case.
 Fill out the provided template.

-4. **Provide a screenshot or example code** &mdash; you might in a situation that is very tied to your specific use-case, so provide as much information as possible.

-We move issues that need help, but may not be of a critical nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/SpecFlowOSS/SpecFlow/labels/up-for-grabs).
+We label issues that need help, but may not be of a critical nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/SpecFlowOSS/SpecFlow/labels/up-for-grabs).
 This is a list of easier tasks that anybody who wants to get into SpecFlow development can try.

-Please try to be as detailed as possible in your report and provide steps to reproduce the issue as well as the outcome you were expecting!
-Please fill out the issue template,If you don't provide this information, we have to ask them again from you.

 #### Feature requests

 Feature requests are welcome.
 But please take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the community of the merits of this feature.
 Please visit our [feature request page](https://support.specflow.org/hc/en-us/community/topics/360000519178-Feature-Requests) to check out the existing requests and vote on the ones already proposed by the community.
 Since much of the work is done by volunteers, someone who believes in the idea will have to write the code.
 Please provide as much detail and context as possible.

-If active work is not made on your feature request within 2-3 months, we may close your feature request.
-Anybody is free to pick up on the idea, and we welcome the work!
-But in the interest of keeping the issue list down to a maintainable level, we have to do some pruning from time-to-time.

 ## How to contribute